Epicminer256/batshell/README.md

 6.)
 Paste it in te folder and...
 Done! it should pop up in your start menu.
 If it isnt there you might need to relogin

 You can right click the shortcut and click "Properties" and click "Change Icons" to change the icon on the start menu

+Like batShell, try beta testing by switching to the "beta" branch